chihchiehchen/ICH-TEST-BENCHMARK/README.md

 # Exploring-a-Better-Network-Architecture-for-Large-Scale-ICH-Segmentation
-This is the official implementation of our work "Exploring a Better Network Architecture for Large-Scale ICH Segmentation".
+This is the official implementation of our work "Detection and multiclass semantic segmentation of intracranial hemorrhage on computed tomography scans using deep learning: A comprehensive retrospective study".
 Since our collected ICH datasets are unavailable, we construct simulated datasets to partially exlain why UNet and UNETR achieve suboptimal results in ICH multi-class segmentation tasks.
 The results suggest that either network architectures or training strategies shall be modified for these two networks.

 ## Create masks for MNIST simulated segmentation dataset
    Extract mnist_png.tar.gz in the repository, find train and test directories and run